sejuti-falgunii/Probability-Statistics/probability_lecture_1.md

 \[ E(X | A) = \frac{\sum_{x \in A} x \cdot P(X = x | A)}{\sum_{x \in A} P(X = x | A)} \]

 In the example where \( X \) was initially uniformly distributed, if we know \( X \geq 2 \), we conditionally update our PMF so that the probabilities of 2, 3, and 4 are each \( \frac{1}{3} \).
 The conditional expectation in this case would be 3.
+# Lecture 7
+* The Case of Three random variables
+$P_{x,y,z}(x, y, z)$

+This shows the probability that X takes the value, Y takes the value,  Z takes the value, simultaneously.